bg bg

 Obesity in Dogs: How to Avoid Excess Weight

 Obesity is an epidemic among pets, affecting a significant chunk of the North American canine population.
-Maintaining a healthy weight not only helps dogs stay active, but reduces the risk of a range of conditions
+Maintaining a healthy weight not only helps dogs stay active but reduces the risk of a wide variety of conditions.

 writer-avatar